England set first Test up for grandstand finish

 But Imam-ul-Haq and Saud Shakeel counter-attacked, taking Pakistan to 80-2, needing another 263 to win.

-England had earlier bowled Pakistan out for 579 in their first innings, with off-spinner Will Jacks claiming 6-161 on debut.
+England earlier bowled Pakistan out for 579 in their first innings, with off-spinner Will Jacks claiming 6-161 on debut.

 The tourists then raced to 264-7 from only 35.5 overs, picking up where they left off in their record-breaking first innings.
 Harry Brook cracked 87 from 65 balls, Joe Root 73 from 69.